 Direct inspection hours do not include hours for preparation, documentation, and inspector travel and which are also billed to the licensee.

 07.17 ITAAC Closeout Process .
-Office Instruction , Inspections, Tests, Analyses, and Acceptance Criteria Closure Verification Process ,” contains guidance for closing ITAAC.
+Office Instruction LIC-211, Inspections, Tests, Analyses, and Acceptance Criteria Closure Verification Process (ICVP),” contains guidance for closing ITAAC.
 An issued COL contains ITAAC that must be performed by the licensee.
 Once the licensee has performed an ITAAC, the licensee will close that ITAAC.
 For each closed ITAAC, in accordance with 10 CFR 52.99(c)(1), the licensee is required to notify the NRC that the prescribed inspections, tests, and analyses have been performed and that the prescribed acceptance criteria have been met.
 That notice must have sufficient information to support these two conclusions and is called an ITAAC closure notification (ICN).

 The staff reviews all ICNs to determine if the ITAAC can be verified as completed.
 This process is led by the program office and closely coordinated with Region II, OGC, NRR technical divisions, and NSIR.